Best Mattress for Back Sleepers: Reviews and Buyer’s Guide

 A good quality mattress should last you around 7-10 years.
 A company’s warranty will tell you how long they personally stand by their product— the industry standard-length warranty is 10 years, so if you’re considering a bed with a shorter warranty than that, look elsewhere.

-The life expectancy of a mattress depends on its material and construction.
+The life expectancy of a mattress, or how long you can expect the mattress to last, depends on its material and construction.
 Foam beds made with poly-foam generally break down faster than latex or memory foam.
 Additionally, beds with a poor support core will sag quickly, rendering your bed unsupportive and useless.

 Look for mattresses with a height of at least 10 inches— if you weigh more or share your mattress, consider a bed that’s 12 inches or taller.